This beautiful story is about finding happiness after divorce.

 It had been raining all night and had only just let up.
 A fragrant wisp of steam curled up from my cup, tickling my nose in the most pleasant way.
 A good day to be alive, I thought, just before the old weight that is actually a new weight, came to settle heavily inside me.

 Well, it was a beautiful morning.
 And I could not take my eyes off that brilliant blotch of gold at knee-level.
 A roil of happiness was slowly uncurling inside me.
-I was being “in the moment,” as my father advised me to.
+I was being “at the moment,” as my father advised me to.
 Poor Dad.
 It’s rare that he is at a loss for words, my stout-hearted father.
 Right now, though, he seems to be floundering.
 As does Ma.
 “Why?” she keeps asking.

 “It’s my marriage, and I’ll do as I want to,” I want to yell at them.
 But poor things.
 It may be my marriage and my impending divorce, but they have both been dragged by the undertow, trying to stay afloat as best they can.
+They are just worried for me, worried about how I would rebuild my life after divorce.

 Me, too.
 Trying to stay afloat as best as I can, I mean.

 I finished my tea, went inside to get ready, have breakfast and leave for work.
-Ordinarily, I’d have pulled out a dark shirt because it was casual Friday at office.
+Ordinarily, I’d have pulled out a dark shirt because it was casual Friday at the office.
 However, Ma had told me, stuttering slightly over the words, that I must stay off the colour black for a while.

 Was I not to mourn the demise of my marriage sartorially?
 Was I to put on a brave face/shirt, and all that jazz?
 Strange, because there was a growing contingent (many of my own kith and kin amongst them) who were of the opinion that I had acted hastily in leaving my marriage.
 Like Ma, they too went “why?”
 I would have thought sober colours would have been the thing to rouse sympathy in those quarters.